M.S. Computer Science Graduate Assistant

 The ideal candidate will have previous experience with software development, as well as experience with Learning Management Systems.
 Previous teaching and research experience is desired.
 Excellent communication skills are preferred.

-Graduate assistants must work 19 hours per week from the downtown campus from the beginning to the end of the official term dates to be eligible for full tuition benefits during that semester.
+Graduate assistants must work 19 hours per week, Monday – Friday between the hours of 9:00 a.m. and 5:00 p.m.
 The assistantship will be renewable for up to the length of the program with satisfactory performance evaluations.

 Franklin University is committed to creating a respectful and inclusive educational and workplace environment.
 Franklin does not discriminate on the basis of age, religion, race, ethnicity, color, national origin, ancestry, immigration status, sex, sexual orientation, gender identity or expression, marital or familial status, disability, or veteran or military status.